egorelik93/PLBlog/NewLang.md

 ## Defer Streams

 There is an interesting generalization of Defer to a *stream* of values.
-This looks something like this:
+This looks something (but not exactly) like this:

 ```
 type DStream<T> = Defer<DeferStreamInner<T>>;